Guides

 That's why our integrations engineering team had to become OAuth experts in order to build the unified layer for auth that all our customers rely on for their products' native integrations.

-On the bright side, this led to Paragon releasing its Custom Integration Builder which enables customers to rely on our authentication service for any native integration, beyond our 100+ pre-built connectors.
+On the bright side, this led to Paragon releasing its Custom Integration Builder which enables customers to rely on our authentication service for any native integration, beyond our hundreds of pre-built connectors.

 Preventing Race Conditions